AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NominalScaledTypeType/Item.md

 NominalScaledTypeType.Item Property
 ===================================
-AutomationML 2.1 APIGets the type-decoded value and sets the type-encoded value for the nominal value attribute with the defined value.
+Gets the type-decoded value and sets the type-encoded value for the nominal value attribute with the defined value.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)